TavariAgent/Cortex/README.md

 3. Contribute forks for more fields!

 ## Roadmap
-- Fill stubs with library integrations.
+- Pre-stub integrations for more math fields.
-- Threaded workers for potency.
+- Integrate methods for more complex math.
 - Open-source release when useful.

 Built with AI assistance—let's compute the future!